 In addition, the FINRA Foundation serves as a repository for data describing the financial capability of U.S. households.
-It interprets this data and enables research to help decision-makers and practitioners advance financial well-being in communities nationwide.
+It interprets this data and enables research to help decision makers and practitioners advance financial well-being in communities nationwide.
 The FINRA Foundation also has an active research agenda focusing on financial fraud in America, and it sponsors a variety of studies to help us understand what works when it comes to financial education and protection.

-For additional information on the FINRA Foundation's initiatives, see www.finrafoundation. org.
+More information on the FINRA Foundation's initiatives can be found on its website.